Damage Form

 Accuracy and Evade, Armor, Critical Strike, conversion or addition of the type of damage dealt, conversion of the type of damage taken, Double Damage, Injury Transfer, Injury Buffer, Block, Damage Avoidance, Severe Injury.

-DoT Damage deals damage to the target continuously for a period of time.
+Damage Over Time effects deal damage to their targets continuously for a period of time.

 Affliction, Reaping, conversion of the type of damage taken.

-The following mechanics will not affect DoT Damage: Accuracy and Evade, Armor, Critical Strike, conversion or addition of the type of damage dealt, Double Damage, Injury Transfer, Injury Buffer, Block, Damage Avoidance, Severe Injury.
+The following mechanics will not affect Damage Over Time: Accuracy and Evasion, Armor, Critical Strike, conversion or addition of the type of damage dealt, Double Damage, Injury Transfer, Injury Buffer, Block, Damage Avoidance, Severe Injury.

 Secondary Damage

-Secondary Damage is usually an additional effect of certain actions, such as "Makes enemies explode on defeat".
+Secondary Damage is usually dealt as a side effect of certain actions, such as "Defeated enemies will explode".

-Secondary Damage is neither Hit Damage nor DoT Damage.
+Secondary Damage is neither Hit Damage nor Damage Over Time.

 The following mechanics can affect Secondary Damage: Conversion of the type of damage taken, Armor, and Damage Avoidance.